rimmderes/EventsCalenderProject/README.md

 #### ***Technologies*** 🔌

  - Our API was coded in Java.
 We utilsed Git to commit our changes and contain our code in GitHub with our UML and ERD diagrams.
-The platform is extremely useful to track any changes we have made and roll back on any code.
+The platform was extremely useful to track any changes we have made and roll back on any code.
 <br />

 -  SpringIntializr was imperative for us to use as we were able to implement dependencies which allowed us to utilise particular functions and commands.
 For instance, we utilised SpringBoot to implement the Spring framework, JPA to convert JSON and Java, and SQL to manage our relational databases and perform various operations on the data in them.
 Finally, we used postman to test our functions.
-These platforms allowed us to test our code and import a variety of functions which allowed us to create our tables and extend our beans (Examples: @JPARepositories, @Component etc).
+These platforms allowed us to test our code and import a variety of functions to create our tables and extend our beans (Examples: @JPARepositories, @Component etc).

 #### ***Drawbacks*** 💔